 Girl Scout members are not to solicit money from other organizations.
-(Exception: Seniors and Ambassadors pursuing their Girl Scout Gold Award)
+(Exception: Individual Seniors and Ambassadors pursuing their Girl Scout Gold Award, with prior written council approval)

 If donations are made as a gesture of appreciation for service and the donation was not the primary objective, the donation can be accepted as a donation and not money-earning or fundraising.
 For example: \$200 for cleaning up after a large school or organizations event.
 This is a donation not money-earning.